sweetsylk/aquaticadventures/README.md

 Tuna:
   eat cod and salmon
-  live for a max of 20 years
-  breeding probability 0.12
-  max litter size 5
+  has to eat either every 5 steps live for a max of 20 years breeding probability 0.12 max litter size 5

 Whale:
-  eat Tuna and cod and salmon and algae live for 100 years can breed at 15 breeding probability 0.03
+  eat Tuna and cod and salmon and algae has to eat any every 25 steps live for 100 years can breed at 15 breeding probability 0.03